dcos/dcos-docs/1.9/networking/load-balancing-vips/virtual-ip-addresses.md

 feature_maturity: preview
 menu_order: 10
 ---
 DC/OS can map traffic from a single Virtual IP (VIP) to multiple IP addresses and ports.
 DC/OS VIPs are **name-based**, which means clients connect with a service address instead of an IP address.

 DC/OS automatically generates name-based VIPs that do not collide with IP VIPs, so you don’t have to worry about collisions.
 This feature allows name-based VIPs to be created automatically when the service is installed.

-A named VIP contains 3 components:
+A named VIP contains these components:

  * Private virtual IP address
  * Port (a port which the service is available on)
  * Service name

-You can assign a VIP to your application from the DC/OS web interface.
+You can assign a VIP to your application from the DC/OS GUI.
 The values you enter when you deploy a new service are translated into these Marathon application definition entries:

 - `portDefininitions` if not using Docker containers
 - `portMappings` if using Docker containers